merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

 #### Allowing for gaps in reaction chains
 You might be wondering if there is a way to change the stringency of the Pathway Map walks so that they can handle small gaps.
 Indeed there is!
 We can set the `--maximum-gaps` parameter to allow for some number of gaps in the reaction chains.
 Unfortunately, this won't fix the case of L-Tryptophan or L-Leucine, because the gap occurs right at the start of the reaction chain and you cannot build a chain that starts from nothing (Iva and Sam need to think about how to get around this edge case).
 However, it could help create a better ranking for other ambiguous cases in which the gaps are internal to the reaction chain.

 So let's run the predictions again -- this time allowing for a gap of 1 missing enzyme.
 We will also exclude those problematic pathway maps that gave us pesky warnings before.
-While creating the tutorial, I noticed that allowing for a gap of 1 causes problems with the Pathway Walk on a specific map, 00061 (Fatty acid biosynthesis) -- processing that map takes forever, potentially because the gap causes a cycle that the codebase can't handle quite yet.
-To avoid the long (potentially infinite) runtime, we will also exclude this specific map.

 {:.notice}
-How did I figure out that map 00061 was the problematic one?
-I re-ran the program with the `--debug` flag to get more verbose output, and noticed that map 00061 was the only one that started processing but didn't finish.
+If you ever have trouble with this program (long runtimes that never finish, weird warnings that you don't understand, etc), remember that you can always kill and re-run the program with the `--debug` flag to get more verbose output.

 In addition, since we've been seeing amino acids in the prediction output, we will add the `--use-equivalent-amino-acids` flag to make sure that we are considering metabolites like "Lysine" and "L-Lysine" to be the same (which could affect our results).
 Here is the full command: